raspberrypilearning/lamp-web-server-with-wordpress/en/step_8.md

 ## WordPress configuration

-+ Open your web browser and goto `http://localhost`, you should see a WordPress page asking to pick yourlanguage.
++ Open the web browser on your and goto `http://localhost`, you should see a WordPress page asking to pick your language.

 ![WordPress select language](images/wordpress_language.png)